 Varex's ability to identify and take advantage of attractive acquisitions or other business development opportunities is an important component in implementing its overall business strategy.
 Varex needs to grow its businesses in response to changing technologies, customer demands, and competitive pressures.
-In some circumstances, Varex may decide to grow its business through the acquisition of complementary businesses, products, or technologies, rather than through internal development.
-For example, in April 2019, we acquired Direct Conversion AB (publ), in May 2017, we acquired the medical imaging business of PerkinElmer, Inc., and during fiscal year 2015, Varex acquired Claymount Investments B.V. and MeVis Medical Solutions AG.
+In some circumstances, Varex may decide to grow its business through the acquisition of complementary businesses, products, or technologies, rather than through internal development, however, there is no guarantee that these acquisitions will be successful or that Varex will realize a return on its investment.